IUREDCap/redcap-etl/docs/DeveloperGuide.md

     sqlserver
     sqlserver-ssl

+#### Adding a new test project

 If possible, the existing REDCap projects should be used for tests.
 These projects are in:

     tests/projects/

-If you do need to add a new project, then it should be added to the directory above, and a section should be added to the following file, where the section name corresponds to the project name:
+If you do need to add a new test project, then a REDCap XML download of the project should be added to the directory above, and a section should be added to the following file, where the section name corresponds to the project name:

     tests/config-example.ini

-In addition, the following script will need to be modified to handle the new project:
+The following script will need to be modified to handle the new project:

     bin/tests_setup.php

+Finally, new test setup information for this test project will need to be added to:

+    docs/DeveloperGuide.md

 API Documentation